bobwan1995/cliora/README.md

 ## Word Embedding

-We provide randomly-initialized word embedding, skip-thoughts embedding and elmo embedding.
-If you use elmo embedding and specify the `--elmo_cache_dir`, then the context-insensitive ELMo vectors will be cached, making it much faster to load these vectors after the initial usage.
+We provide randomly-initialized word embedding, skip-thoughts embedding and ELMo embedding.
+If you use ELMo embedding and specify the `--elmo_cache_dir`, then the context-insensitive ELMo vectors will be cached, making it much faster to load these vectors after the initial usage.

 Example Usage: